Why Rushing Through the Globe is So Last Year: Get Familiar With the Art of Slow Travel

 The Local Flavor of San Francisco to New York and In Between

-From the famous Golden Gate to the Brooklyn Bridge, every city offers its distinctive slice of life.
-Picture cycling down the Embarcadero or catching a live jazz performance in Austin.
-Although you’re at it, perfect your “Oh, I’m practically a local” face for Instagram.
+From the iconic Golden Gate to the Brooklyn Bridge, every city offers its unique slice of life.
+Imagine cycling down the Embarcadero or catching a live jazz performance in Austin.
+While you’re at it, perfect your “Oh, I’m practically a local” face for Instagram.

 Things to Sleep On from the Slow Lane

-In an industry where speed is celebrated, choosing to take it slow is extreme.
+"today," where speed is celebrated, choosing to take it slow is radical.
 Next time you’re planning your trip, consider stretching it out, and don’t just mark your calendar with events, mark it with memories.
 Just remember, when your friends brag about how many countries they visited this summer, you can smile knowingly, remembering your unforgettable month in a single city.

 And that, my dear, is how you win at travel—and life.